ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * 'peer_roles'.
 A Client MUST support this parameter, since in this application profile it is relevant for Clients to know the roles of the group member associated with each authentication credential.

-* 'kdc_nonce', 'kdc_cred' and 'kdc_cred_verify'.
+* 'kdc_nonce', 'kdc_cred', and 'kdc_cred_verify'.
 A Client MUST support these parameters, since the Group Manager's authentication credential is required to process messages protected with Group OSCORE (see Section 4.3 of {{I-D.ietf-core-oscore-groupcomm}}).

 * 'mgt_key_material'.
 A Client that supports an advanced rekeying scheme possibly used in the group, such as based on one-to-many rekeying messages sent by the Group Manager (e.g., over IP multicast), MUST support this parameter.